👋 You're exploring the MediSync Demo — experience full insights & features with Premium.

 Lymphocytes 15.0 %

-• For Triglycerides, no medications in your current regimen are known to influence these levels, Demo.
+• For Lymphocytes, no medications in your current regimen are known to influence these levels, Demo.

 Potassium (K) 3.2 mmol/L